notturingtested/notabee-kubernetes/README.md

   Maybe there's a way to utilize Vuetify's out-of-the-box <a href="https://vuetifyjs.com/en/components/grids/" target="_blank">grid system</a> here?
 </details>

-2. Shawn Hornet is nearly done with Hamlet, and he realizes we wants a way to keep track of the source of his notes.
+2. Shawn Hornet is nearly done with Hamlet, and he realizes he wants a way to keep track of the source of his notes.
 Add a new field to the `Note` model named `source`, add a text field for Shawn to enter the source when creating a new note, and surface this field in the UI
 <details>
   <summary>Hint</summary>
   This will require creating a rails database migration.